safazaidmalik/privateGPT/README.md

-## This project is meant to build CI/CD pipeline using GitHub Actions with Jenkins.
+## This project explores the steps involoved in building a CI/CD pipeline using GitHub Actions with Jenkins.

 # privateGPT
 Ask questions to your documents without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!